CUET Environmental Studies Syllabus | Paper Pattern & Preparation Tips

 (i) Urban-rural divide: urbanisation - push and pull factors; consequences on rural and urban sectors; future trends and projections.

-(ii) A critical appraisal of the conventional paradigm of development from the viewpoints of sustainability, environmental impact, and equality.
+(ii) A critical appraisal of the conventional development paradigm from the viewpoints of sustainability, environmental impact, and equality.

 (a) Ignoring negative environmental impacts; (b) Changing patterns of resource use due to market pressures;